Azure/autorest.java/typespec-extension/readme.md

 This emitter option is for management-plane SDK.

-It is advised for service to set an appropriate service name.
+It is advised for the service to set an appropriate service name.
 E.g. `service-name: Standby Pool`.

-The name will appear in documentations (e.g. "README.md") that describes the service and client.
+The name will appear in documentation (e.g. "README.md") that describes the service and the SDK.
 It would also affect the name of the entry class of the SDK.

 #### `partial-update`